 Canon EOS R – Lightroom vs Capture One

-Since that above sample was strange, here is another one in perfect lighting.
+Since the above sample was strange, here is another one in perfect lighting.

 Nikon Z6 – Lightroom vs Capture One